raiment-studios/monorepo/README.md

 ## What is the "Raiment" project?

 Raiment Studios is creating an open source world including the worldbuilding content, a rulebook, two implementations of the game, and a set of tools to make contributing enjoyable and easy.
+Please take a look at our [Vision statement](source/projects/organization/vision.md) to see if this is a project you'd like to contribute to!

 **Design goals**